Carrying Cost: Clean up your Inventory Optimization Fuzzy Math

 Carrying Cost Tips: Profit Makers

 There are a series of passive costs that increase with time.
-Simply, the longer product sits in a warehouse, then the more that these quantifiable costs add up.
+The longer the product sits in a warehouse, the more these quantifiable costs increase.
 Those include:

 - Depreciation